 New Tata Altroz EV (2021)

-The electric hatchback will be the Tata Altroz EV that has already been showcased at the Geneva Motor Show 2019 and the more recently at the Auto Expo 2020 in a production-oriented spec.
-It is expected to be launched in the first half of 2021.
+Tata’s premium electric hatchback Tata Altroz EV has already been showcased at the Geneva Motor Show 2019 and then more recently at the Auto Expo 2020 in a production-oriented spec.
+This upcoming Tata electric car is expected to be launched now in the first half of 2021.

 The Ziptron electric powertrain for the Altroz will be the same as that of Nexon EV but with the lighter weight of the Altroz and progress in the powertrain capability, expect an ARAI-approved range of around 350 km against Nexon EV’s 312 km.
 Tata Motors’ President of Passenger Vehicle Business, Shailesh Chandra, recently indicated that the Tata Altroz EV would come in multiple range options, offering a low range solution suitable for city driving and a high range version suitable for excursions.
 He hasn’t disclosed the possible battery pack capacities, though.